Cynthia Umezulike

+Umezulike is the president at the Global Human Rights Centre (GHRC) London, and founding Director of the Centre for Sustainable Development, Energy Transitions and Climate Change at the University of Bedfordshire, United Kingdom.

+She is also the Chair and Director of the International Conference on Human Rights, Sustainability and Climate Change, an interdisciplinary global forum advancing rights-centred approaches to climate and development challenges.
+She has made formal written and oral contributions to United Nations human rights mechanisms and forums, including submissions to the Human Rights Council, Special Rapporteurs, and expert working groups on climate justice, business and human rights, racial equality, mental health, and sustainable development. and also Co-Chair of the Hon.
+Justice Innocent Umezulike Foundation.

 Early life and education

 Umezulike was born to jurist father who served as the chief judge of Enugu State Innocent Umezulike from Mgbidi in Enugu State.
 She attended Our Lord's Shepherd International School (OLSIS) in Enugu and later joined Igbinedion University in Edo State, graduating with a Bachelor of Laws (LL.B.) degree.
 She attended the Nigerian Law School and became a Barrister and Solicitor at Law (BL) Federal Republic of Nigeria Law (BL).

 She thereafter got a Master of Laws (LL.M.) degree in international human rights law from the Queen Mary University of London and later obtained a second master's degree LL.M. degree in international law and criminal justice from University of East London.
 She went on to attend Birkbeck, University of London, graduating with a Doctor of Philosophy (Ph.D) degree in law.

 Career

 After completing her studies, She began working as the head of legal and business governance at Diamond Hanger Aviation London and an associate lecturer in constitutional and administrative law at Birkbeck, University of London, and international human rights lecturer at the University of Buckingham, Chair of the International Conference on Human Rights, Sustainability and Climate Change at University of Buckingham.
 She also became the director of human rights and advocacy and worked as a third sector Head of Racial Equality, Diversity, and Inclusion, helping organizations in developing and implementing cultural interventions to drive systemic and cultural change.

 In 2019, Umezulike set up The Hon.
 Justice Innocent Umezulike Foundation, during a memorial lecture marking the first anniversary of her father's death with a presentation of the book Hon.
 Justice Innocent Umezulike: A Chronicle of Leading Judgements Volume 1 and later became a co-chair and trustee of the foundation, which is named after her father.

-She was recommended by the United Nations Consultative Group to the president of the Hunan Rights Council in 2024 as the final two nominee for the human rights independent expert mandate Working Group of Experts on People of African Descent and as a member of the Working Group of Experts on the Rights of Peasants and Other People Working in Rural Areas.
+She was recommended by the United Nations Consultative Group to the president of the Human Rights Council in 2024 as the final two nominee for the human rights independent expert mandate Working Group of Experts on People of African Descent and as a member of the Working Group of Experts on the Rights of Peasants and Other People Working in Rural Areas.
 She is an associate professor and Director for The Centre for Sustainable Development, Energy transition and Climate change.